LudovicEspeel/course-web-essentials/docs/82_docker_static/README.md

    * To stop: `docker compose down`
    * To view logs: `docker compose ps`
    * To view a list of the containers: `docker compose ls`
+   Note: if you get an error about permissions, add `sudo` before the command.

 Now everyone connected to the `devbit` network can browse to your website via `http://<ip address>`.